Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications

 Note that to improve $e^{-\kappa'}$, we shall improve the computing and communication capabilities of the network.
-Therefore, similar to the case of $\gamma<1$, $\kappa'$ is again a critical parameter for the network optimization, and it is even more critical when $\gamma>1$ because the caching capability is less likely to be the restrictive factor.
-Finally, we note that by using results in Theorem 9 and corollary 10.1, we can follow the similar procedure in Sec. \ref{Sec:D-O_gs1_insight} and reformulate the outage probability expression as the expression of achievable latency to obtain the similar insights as described in Sec. \ref{Sec:D-O_gs1_insight}.
-However, such reformulation can be insightful only if $\kappa'$ and $S$ are large, namely, the outage probability is very small and $e^{-\kappa'}$ is not a restrictive factor.
-However, by empirical experiences, we observe that the outage probability would already be very low when $S$ is medium when $e^{-\kappa'}$ is not a restrictive factor.
-Thus, it would be more straightforward that we directly consider the outage probability expression along with the $\kappa'$ without reformulation to gain insights when considering the regimes with moderate $S$.
+Therefore, similar to the case of $\gamma<1$, $\kappa'$ is again a critical parameter for the network optimization, and it is even more critical when $\gamma>1$ because the caching capability is less likely to be the limiting factor.